b-richins92/Cancer_Prediction/README.md

 https://www.cdc.gov/brfss/annual_data/annual_2022.html

-We have also include a 100 sample df.
+We have also included a 100 sample df and a CDC codebook to interpret the dataset.

 Note: the pickled models in the Github must be tested with the unstandardized datasets because they are Pipeline objects that transform the incoming data.